HappyCerberus/playground-zc72vb8a/topk.md

 ## Complex solution $`O(n)`$

 First observation to notice is that if we know the $`k`$-th element, getting the top $`k`$ elements is a simple scan through the array with $`O(n)`$ complexity.

-So, what is the extra work that we are doing while trying to find the $`k`$-th element?

-It is the sorting.
-To get to the $`k`$-th element we really don't care about the order of any other elements in the array.
-We just want to find this one element.
-What we need is to end up in a situation where the array is partitioned around the $`k`$-th element, with $`k-1`$ bigger elements to its left and all the smaller elements to its right (with no required particular order).

-You should know an algorithm that relies on partitioning around a pivot, it's quicksort.

-Let's recall what quicksort does.
-It recursively partitions the array around pivots each time into two parts, one part with the elements higher than the pivot one part with the elements lower than the pivot.

-We don't need the full power of quicksort, we only need to recurse into the partition that we know contains our $`k`$-th element.
-This would give us $`O(n+\frac{n}{2}+\frac{n}{4}...)`$ complexity.
-Unfortunately, that would represent the average case, not the worst case.
-If we choose our pivot poorly, we go back to $`O(n^2)`$ complexity.

-Fortunately there is an algorithm that allows us to choose a good enough pivot in $`O(n)`$ time, it is called median of medians.
-If you are interested in the proof why this algorithm is indeed $`O(n)`$, I would recommend [these MIT materials](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/lecture-notes/MIT6_046JS12_lec01.pdf).
+So let's just concentrate on solving the $`k`$-th element in $`O(n)`$ time.

+Let's imagine that would believe in our luck and just blindly guess that a particular element is the $`k`$-the element.
+How would we verify that?
+If we use this element as a pivot and partition the array around it, we end up with all the bigger elements on its left and all the smaller elements on its left.
+If the picked element ends up on the $`k`$-th position, we know that our guess was correct.

+What happens if we weren't correct?
+Well, we know on which side of the pivot our $`k`$-the element lies at least.
+If the pivot ended up on a position $`i<k`$ then we need to search the elements to the right of the pivot, if it ended up on a position $`i>k`$, we need to search to the left.

+This might sound very similar to the Quicksort algorithm and indeed, this is referred to as the Quickselect algorithm.

+There is one more important step however.
+You might recall that Quicksort with a random pivot is $`O(n^2)`$ in worst case.
+Quickselect suffers the same faith unfortunately.

+There is one algorithm however that might save us.

+### Median of medians

+The source for the worst case of Quickselect is a corner case when we keep choosing either the smallest or the largest element as our pivot.
+In that case we only improve the situation by one element, recursing over $`n+(n-1)+(n-2)... ~ n^2`$ elements.